How Thick Should Acrylic Nails Be

 How Thick Should Acrylic Nails Be?

 The ideal thickness for acrylic nails is usually 3mm (0.118 inches).
 However, this may vary depending on the desired look and feel you are going for.
-Also, keep in mind that as you grow out your natural nail bed, you will need to take off more of the acrylics every few weeks, so pay attention to how thick they stay while they are being refilled or reapplied.
+Also, keep in mind that as you grow out your natural nail bed, you will need to remove more acrylics every few weeks, so pay attention to how thick they stay while they are being refilled or reapplied.

 The ideal thickness for acrylic nails is between 0.8mm to 1.5mm, depending on the look you are going for and your lifestyle.